 General Motors did in fact make a pink Cadillac in 1956 but the official listed color was a rose hue.
 That color was good enough for Elvis and Sugar Ray fans.
 The most photographed was the iconic 1959 big finned pink Cadillac.
 That 1959 was never in any color schemes from General Motors and turns out it the paint job was so good that car enthusiasts insisted that it was GM who did the colors.
 Many years later it was determined that GM had nothing to do with that.

-It was Mary Kay Ash the successful makeup maven and owner of Mary Kay Cosmetics that kept the pink Cadillac in the forefront of the public eye.
-In 1967 Mary Kay purchased her first Cadillac and had the dealer paint it the same color as the hot pink lipstick and eyeliner in her purse.
+It was Mary Kay Ash, the successful makeup maven and owner of Mary Kay Cosmetics, who kept the pink Cadillac in the forefront of the public eye.

 You won’t find another specific car painted a specific color that has had a bigger impact in history then the pink Cadillac.
 See you down the road.